nsrr/nsrr-cloud/index.md

 `nsrr_cloud -d [--dataset=cfs]  --force`

-## Perform sleep analysis using matlab
+## Example sleep analysis using matlab

+If you have followed above steps to access NSRR Cloud resources, you should have the following setup completed,
+- AWS account and compute instance up and running
+- 'nsrr-cloud' python library installed

+For this example sleep analysis workflow, we are going to use Matlab tool.
+You can install matlab following the link [Install Matlab](https://www.mathworks.com/help/install/install-products.html)